International Contemporary Ensemble

-The International Contemporary Ensemble (ICE) is a contemporary classical music ensemble, based in New York City and Chicago.
+The International Contemporary Ensemble (ICE) is a contemporary classical music ensemble, based in New York City.
 ICE performs a diverse and extensive array of chamber, electro-acoustic, improvisatory, and multimedia works.

 History

-The International Contemporary Ensemble was founded in 2001 by Claire Chase (Ensemble flautist and executive director).
+The International Contemporary Ensemble was founded in Chicago in 2001 by Claire Chase (Ensemble flautist and former executive director).
 The early ensemble—consisting primarily of alumni from the Oberlin Conservatory in Ohio—presented its first Chicago concert at the Three Arts Club in January 2002.
-In the following year, the Ensemble made its New York City debut at the Miller Theatre, and have since split their activities between Chicago and New York.
+In the following year, the Ensemble made its New York City debut at the Miller Theatre.